mtaktash/ray_tracer/README.md

 3. Rendering of a sphere `image2.ppm`

-4. Sphere shared with surface normals `image3.ppm`
+4. Sphere shaded with surface normals `image3.ppm`

+5. Two spheres rendered with camera and interval class shaded with surface normals `image4.ppm`